allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 - [Technical Leader directory (with office hours)](https://www.cs.allegheny.edu/teaching/technicalleaders/) Note that your TLs are not on-call.
 Please respect their time!
  <!-- -[Lecture Materials + Video Demos](add link!!) -->

+## Required materials

+### Textbook(s)

+There are no textbooks for this course.
+Any texts or articles used will be available online or distributed in class.

+### Platforms

+This course relies on the GitHub, Discord, and Trinket.
+Your work will be assigned and evaluated using these platforms and official course communication will take place through them.
+You are expected to sign up for accounts and remain active on these platforms throughout the semester.

 ## Weekly Classes and Deadlines

 ### Classtimes